Blog

 We focus too much on getting a project over the line.
 But projects can turn days into weeks of hard work.
 They could involve doing hundreds of smaller tasks that each one deserves recognition.
 If you're not used to the idea of celebrating small successes, now is the time to start.

 Don't hand out meaningless compliments every time your team finishes a task.
 Instead, make it so that each praise is earned.
-That way, your team will know not to expect a "good job" every time they submit an assignment.
+That way, your team will know not to expect a good job every time they submit an assignment.
+Don’t forget to congratulate your team members with their important events, you can do it with help of slack birthdaybot automatically.?

 Another way to celebrate small successes is to highlight an individual's hard work.
 So at the next team meeting, give praise to those in your team who deserve it the most.